black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 The logical OR operator will use the first value if it is truthy – that is, anything apart from NaN, null, undefined, 0, -0, 0n, "", and false.
 Otherwise, it will use the second value.

 For example: num < 10 || num > 20.

+# Step 154
+On every attack, there should be a chance that the player's weapon breaks.
+At the end of the attack function, add an empty if statement with the condition Math.random() <= .1.